MasterJayanX/OneClickAppInstaller/README.md

 ## Compatibility list
 ### Windows:

-- Windows 10 or above.
-The software might work on older versions of Windows, but the resulting script will only run on Windows 10 or above because it makes use of [winget](https://github.com/microsoft/winget-cli "winget") to install packages.
+- Windows XP or above.
+Keep in mind that you can choose between [winget](https://github.com/microsoft/winget-cli "winget") for Windows 10 and later and [pmfow](https://github.com/MasterJayanX/pmfow "pmfow") for Windows 8.1 and earlier.

 ### macOS: